henricksnowden/olympus/README.md

-Copyright Trasicio Maina cisiomaina@gmail.com 2018.
+ Copyright Trasicio Maina <cisiomaina@gmail.com> 2018.
  All rights reserved.

+ The following is an agreement between you and the software author.

  Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-    Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+    1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-    Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the website and/or other materials provided with the distribution.
+    2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-THIS WEBSITE IS PROVIDED BY ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE AUTHOR(S) AND/OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS WEBSITE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+ THIS SOFTWARE IS PROVIDED BY ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHOR AND/OR THE CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-The views, ideas and conclusions contained in this DOCUMENT are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of any of my current and/or past employers.
+ The views and conclusions contained in the software and its accompanying documentation are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of any of my current and/or former employers.

+ Some of the CSS styles/themes/files and javascript action is copyrighted to other parties.
+This license does not invalidate, revoke and/or modify the licensing terms of those copyright holders.

-ANY USE, REPRODUCTION OR DISTRIBUTION OF THE PROGRAM CONSTITUTES RECIPIENT'S ACCEPTANCE OF THIS AGREEMENT.
+ ANY USE, REPRODUCTION AND/OR DISTRIBUTION OF THE SOFTWARE CONSTITUTES THE RECIPIENT'S ACCEPTANCE OF THIS AGREEMENT.